bluelhf/pithos/README.md

     ```
    > **Note**
    > To do this, follow the instructions on [Google Cloud's Documentation](https://cloud.google.com/storage/docs/configuring-cors).
-5. Run `cargo run --release`

 ## Usage for REST clients

 > **Note**
 > It is possible and recommended to encrypt the data before uploading it to Pithos.
-> Files are stored in plain form on Google's servers by default.
+> Files are stored in plaintext form on the storage provider's server by default.

 ### Uploading a file

 1. Make a `GET` request to `/upload` with the `X-File-Size` header set to the size of the file.
 2. The server will respond with a JSON object containing a `url` and a `uuid`.
+3. Resolve the possibly relative `url` with respect to the original API base URL.
-3. Upload the file to the `url` using the `PUT` method.
+4. Upload the file to the resolved `url` using the `PUT` method.
-4. The server will respond with a <kbd>200 OK</kbd> status code if the upload was successful.
+5. The server will respond with a <kbd>202 ACCEPTED</kbd> status code if the upload was successful.

 ### Downloading a file

 1. Make a `GET` request to `/download/:uuid`, where `:uuid` is the UUID of the file you got from the upload step.
 2. The server will respond with a JSON object containing a `url`.
+3. Resolve the possibly relative `url` with respect to the original API base URL.
-3. Download the file from the `url` using the `GET` method.
+4. Download the file from the `url` using the `GET` method.

 ## API Reference